-These financial statements were approved for issuance by the Board of Directors on November 1, 2021.
+These financial statements were approved for issuance by the Audit Committee of the Board of Directors on July 28, 2021.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Except as noted below, these condensed consolidated interim financial statements follow the same accounting policies and methods of application as the most recent annual financial statements.